receptron/graphai/packages/graphai/README.md

 #### AnyInput Property

-The *anyInput* property (boolean) allows you to merge multiple data flow paths into a single node.
+The *anyInput* property (boolean) allows you to merge multiple dataflow paths into a single node.
 When set to *true*, the agent function associated with the node will be executed as soon as data becomes available from any of the specified input data sources.

 This property is particularly useful when you want to continue the flow regardless of which path the data comes from.
 In the weather chat sample application, it is used to continue the chat iteration whether a tool was requested by the LLM or not: